Crotalo0/python_projects/README.md

 # python_projects

-Those are all the projects I wrote as of today in the learnig python quest.
+Those are all the projects I wrote as of today in the learning python quest.